How To Redirect A WordPress URL? 6 Best Methods

 WordPress Redirect Plugin

 Furthermore, this plugin is developed for WordPress websites.
 It is a free plugin that can be used by anyone.
-You will not need any comprehensive technical knowledge for creating redirects.
+You will not need any comprehensive technical knowledge to create redirects.
 With the help of the Redirection plugin, you can manage redirects without any trouble.

 This plugin can be set to keep track of the permalinks of the posts.
 If the links change, the plugin will automatically set new redirects.